jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 To see all specifications of FastForth, download \MSP430-FORTH\FF_SPECS.f.

-To change the terminal baudrate on the fly, 9600 Bauds up to 6 MBds, download \MSP430-FORTH\CHNGBAUD.f.
+To change the UART TERMINAL baudrate on the fly, 9600 Bauds up to 6 MBds, download \MSP430-FORTH\CHNGBAUD.f.
 Beyond 1 MBds, shorten the PL2303HXD cable, down to 50 cm for 6MBds.

 XON/XOFF flow control allows 3.75kV galvanic isolation of terminal input with SOIC8 Si8622EC|ISO7021.
-With powered SOIC16W ISOW7821, you have 5kV rms isolation for both XON/XOFF TERMINAL and a 3V3 75mA supply.

-If you choose I2C_FastForth for your target, you will need of one more to make the USBtoI2C bridge.
+If you choose I2C_FastForth for your project, you will need of one more launchpad to make the USBtoI2C bridge.
 See driver for I2C_FastForth:  \MSP430-FORTH\UARTI2CS.f.

-After downloading of complementary words in \MSP430-FORTH\ANS_COMP.f, FastForth executes CORETEST.4th in less than a second, and without errors which ensures its compatibility with the FORTH CORE ANS94 standard.
+After downloading of complementary words in \MSP430-FORTH\ANS_COMP.f, FastForth executes CORETEST.4th in one second, and without errors which ensures its compatibility with the FORTH CORE ANS94 standard.

 Notice that FAST FORTH interprets lines up to 84 chars, only SPACE as delimiter, only CR+LF as End Of Line, and BACKSPACE.